davidjeddy/game-server/ROADMAP.md

   - logrotate to contain disk usage
     - 1 day on the machine
     - no compressed archives
-- Fix DLM policy and permissions to enable daily backup snapshots
-- Remove default VPC via Cloud Posse provider resource
-- Dump SSH, replace with SSM
-- Convert IAM JSON to HCL

 ## OS / system

 - Add `fail2ban` OS package as the instance is public facing
 - Services should be Terraform modules
   - Move EBS/KMS/Secret/SG/etc
-  - Split user-data.sh into segments isolated in TF modules
+  - Split installer.sh into segments isolated in TF modules
     - merge and output via root TF module
     - Different Linux users per service
 - Iterate on resources and config logic the reduce duplication; DRY it out

-## Services

-- Can KSP : DMP vessels be recovered?